 It comes down to a simple compromise between cost and time spent (cost > model designing time, time spend > accuracy).
 Flying from Manhattan to Brooklyn is the equivalent of using a DL model for a “simple” problem (that is to say, it's not efficient at all).

-Where AI Fits In
+Where AI and Data Science Fit In

 What about AI then?
 Well… we don’t really know.
 Is it a fancier word for DL?
 Some claim they did AI in the 50s.
 But most of them have something to do with automation and developing computer systems that think or learn more like humans than like traditional machines.
-And if this is the case, than at the very least, deep learning is certainly a large step toward that goal.
+And if this is the case, then at the very least, deep learning is certainly a large step toward that goal.

 AI is also complex to define because it can refer to consumer-facing AI (think self-driving cars or home gadgets), but also to Enterprise AI.
 Enterprise AI is the ability to embed AI methodology into the very core of an organization’s business practices as well as into its data governance strategy.
 This means augmenting the work of people across all teams and disciplines with AI for more innovative operations, processes, products, and more.